Deportation of Kilmar Abrego Garcia: Trump administration deportation policy

 During his 2024 campaign for president of the United States, Donald Trump pledged that if elected, he would enact the largest mass deportation operation in US history against both authorized and unauthorized immigrants in the United States and that he would deport over 10 million people through sweeping immigration raids.
 After Trump's inauguration, he began an immigration crackdown.

-In February, Salvadoran president Nayib Bukele offered the US the use of El Salvador's Terrorism Confinement Center (CECOT), a prison notorious for harsh conditions, to imprison criminal deportees of any nationality, including Americans.
-After diplomatic negotiations by the Trump administration, El Salvador agreed to imprison deportees from the US at CECOT for US$6 million per year.
+In February, Salvadoran president Nayib Bukele offered the U.S. the use of El Salvador's Terrorism Confinement Center (CECOT), a prison notorious for harsh conditions, to imprison criminal deportees of any nationality, including Americans.
+After diplomatic negotiations by the Trump administration, El Salvador agreed to imprison deportees from the U.S. at CECOT for US$6 million per year.

 Invocation of the Alien Enemies Act and deportations to El Salvador

 Trump signed an executive order in January 2025 designating the transnational gangs Tren de Aragua and MS-13 as foreign terrorist organizations.
-On March 14, Trump invoked the Alien Enemies Act of 1798, which gives the president wartime authority to summarily arrest and deport citizens of a nation at war with or invading the US, and claimed that Tren de Aragua was perpetrating an invasion of the United States.
+On March 14, Trump invoked the Alien Enemies Act of 1798, which gives the president wartime authority to summarily arrest and deport citizens of a nation at war with or invading the U.S., and claimed that Tren de Aragua was perpetrating an invasion of the United States.
 The next day, the Trump administration deported hundreds of Venezuelans and dozens of Salvadorans, flying them to El Salvador to be imprisoned in CECOT.
 Trump asserted that many of the deported Venezuelans are Tren de Aragua members, and used the Alien Enemies Act to deport them.
 The Salvadorans and other Venezuelans were sent to CECOT via regular deportation.
 Trump also asserted that the Salvadorans are MS-13 members.
 El Salvador's ambassador to the United States, Milena Mayorga, said that Bukele had specifically asked for MS-13 leaders to be included among those deported to El Salvador as "an issue of honor".
 However, most deportees had no criminal history and were detained based on evidence such as tattoos and clothing that the Trump administration said were proof of gang ties.

 The deportees arrived in El Salvador after the judge in J.G.G. v.
 Trump had issued a temporary restraining order that paused deportations under the Alien Enemies Act and had ordered any such flights stopped or turned around.
 In response, Bukele wrote on social media: "Oopsie...
 Too late 😂."